caiks/WBOT02/README.md

 ![contour004_055_minent_len_position](images/contour004_055_minent_len_position.png)

-We can see that some areas that were dim around the head and neck, but are not low entropy frames, are now *modelled* in the the same locations in *model* 55.
+We can see that some areas that were dim around the head and neck, but are not low entropy frames, are now *modelled* in the same locations in *model* 55.
 These areas were possibly ignored sibling *slices*.
 In general, the *model* seems to be richer around the head than before.
 The representation is not necessarily much more improved, however -

 ![contour004_055_minent_representation](images/contour004_055_minent_representation.png)